yola/drf-paginator/API.md

 /**
- * Create a paginator for the endpoint using an existing request function */ const userPhotoUrls = new drfp.LimitOffsetPaginator( requests.fetchPhotoUrls,
+ * Create a paginator for the endpoint using an existing request function */ const userImageUrls = new drfp.LimitOffsetPaginator( requests.fetchImageUrls,
   { user: 'abc123' },
   { limit: 20 }
 );